jay-raut/React-Notes-App/README.md

-# Community-Social-Network
+# Notes App
- A social network similar to reddit.
-Allows users to post about topics and comment on them
+A React App which allows users to create notes in their own account.